10 Venomous Thai Snakes From Rare To Famous

 © Wikimedia Commons User: Roy Bateman – CC BY-SA 4.0

-A common snake over most of Thailand, from forests to agricultural fields.
-Instead of intricate ornate patterns like a rug, bungarus fasciatus looks like it’s been covered in a fresh lick of paint which has barely dried.
-It features two colours, yellow and black, in regular alternating horizontal stripes.
-The yellow makes it easy to identify, and that’s a good thing, because the venom’s LD50 value is 1.2mg, with a strong venom yield of 20.0 – 114.0mg.
+Instead of intricate, ornate patterns like a rug, Bungarus fasciatus looks like it’s been covered in a fresh lick of paint which has barely dried.
+It features two colours, yellow and black, in regular alternating horizontal bands.
+The yellow makes this species easy to identify, and that’s a good thing, because the venom’s LD50 value is 1.2mg, with a decent venom yield of 20.0 – 114.0mg.
+Identifying Bungarus fasciatus means that you know exactly which direction to run in.

 9 Malaysian banded coral snake